 The plan is about executing in a coordinated manner to deliver a goal but the plan in current software forms often focuses, with an insufficient level of accuracy, on what is supposed to happen.
 This makes it difficult to pivot and use in execution to capture exactly what is happening, which is not supportive in helping people to decide on next steps.

-Find out how Cutover can help you to avoid release failure.
+Find out how Cutover can help you by downloading our fact sheet.